mozilla/normandy/README.md

 # Recipe Client

-Client to download and run recipes for SHIELD, Heartbeat, etc.
+Client to download and run recipes from [Normandy](https://github.com/mozilla/normandy).